 - Register in SendPulse.
 Sign up on the website and start using marketing tools to reach and connect with prospects for free.

 - Choose the optimal channel or mix them.
-Choose a suitable channel for the new campaign.
-It can be email, SMS, web push or Facebook.
+Choose a suitable channel for your new campaign.
+You can choose email, SMS, web push, or Facebook.
 SendPulse also lets you combine multiple channels in one campaign for better outreach.

-- Upload a mailing list or grow it.
+- Upload a mailing list or grow your current list.
 You can add a mailing list if you have one already or create a new list of contacts.
-With the help of a subscription form or a script for push notifications — which you can make and segment in SendPulse — brands can grow their mailing list without much effort.
+With the help of a subscription form or a script for push notifications — which you can make and segment with SendPulse — brands can grow their mailing list without much effort.

 - Send your marketing campaign.
 Create the content for your campaign, add the list of recipients, and send it.
 Alternatively, schedule a date and specific time for automatic sending.

 - Monitor results and improve strategy.
 With SendPulse reports, track how the campaign performs.
-Analyze delivered emails, opens, clicks, delivery errors, unsubscribes, spam complaints and improve the marketing strategy.
+Analyze delivered emails, opens, clicks, delivery errors, unsubscribes, spam complaints, and improve your marketing strategy.

-Marketing Automation is important, especially for B2C companies as it simplifies and optimizes most marketing tasks.
+Marketing Automation is essential, especially for B2C companies, as it simplifies and optimizes most marketing tasks.
 With SendPulse Automation 360, you can automate marketing campaigns across multiple channels.
 This automation tool lets you send triggered messages after customers perform actions such as making a purchase, registering on the website, abandoning products in their carts, or any other event you specify.

 To get started with Automation 360:

 - Sign up.
-Add an event to be tracked, such as a «Add subsrciber» when a visitor joins your mailing list.
+Add an event to be tracked, such as a «Add subscriber,» when a visitor joins your mailing list.

 - Create an email, SMS, or web push message to send when the event is triggered.